boowampp/ApexDmaCheatUpdated/README.md

 - vmm.dll https://github.com/ufrisk/pcileech/releases/

 Config:
-AimSticky=false // Sets if the Aim should "stick" to the target until you re-aim
+AimSticky=true // Sets if the Aim should "stick" to the target until you re-aim
-AimFOV=10 // Sets the Aimbot FOV
+AimFOV=5 // Sets the Aimbot FOV
-AimSmooth=2.0 // Sets the Aimbot Smooth
+AimSmooth=4 // Sets the Aimbot Smooth
-AimSmoothMaxIncrease=0.2 // Sets how many percent the Smoothing is allowed to increase as you get closer to the Target
+AimSmoothMaxIncrease=0 // Sets how many percent the Smoothing is allowed to increase as you get closer to the Target
-AimRecoilCompensation=1.11 // Decides how much recoil you should have.
+AimRecoilCompensation=1.4 // Decides how much recoil you should have.
 1.0 is no recoil.
 AimBotKey=2
 AimTriggerKey=5
 AimFlickKey=6
 GlowItem=true
-GlowItemRarity=35
+GlowItemRarity=36
-ResolutionX=2560 // Your Ingame Resolution
+ResolutionX=1920 // Your Ingame Resolution
-ResolutionY=1440 // Your Ingame Resolution
+ResolutionY=1080 // Your Ingame Resolution
 FOV=110 // Your Ingame Field of View
-KmboxType=Net // Your Kmbox type - either Net or BPro
+KmboxType=BPro // Your Kmbox type - either Net or BPro
-KmboxIP=192.168.2.188 // Your Kmbox Net IP - shown on its display
+KmboxIP= // Your Kmbox Net IP - shown on its display
-KmboxPort=8336 // Your Kmbox Net Port - shown on its display
+KmboxPort= // Your Kmbox Net Port - shown on its display
-KmboxUUID=24B75054 // Your Kmbox Net UUID - shown on its display
+KmboxUUID= // Your Kmbox Net UUID - shown on its display
 KmboxComPort=3 // Your Kmbox B+ Pro COM Port